 But Aniette, like me, must have made a mental note of the man sitting on the wall on the corner of a busy intersection.
 He sat all bundled up in layers of clothes, hunched over and tuned out, not tracking the people who hurried by.

-And another thing.
-It grieves me that mature women don’t seem to value close bonds with other women.
+But there is another reason why I kept on walking that night.
+It grieves me that mature women don’t value close bonds with other women.
 Single women over 50 could improve their security and quality of life if they joined forces and helped each other.
-But they are more eager to rescue and indulge a male human or dog with anger or other issues.
+But they are always (always) much more eager to rescue and indulge a male human with anger or other issues.
 (I’ve been working for years to forge some kind of cooking/home services swap, where we older single ladies can pitch in and barter our talents and support.
 But as the Russian saying goes I might as well be writing with a fork on water.)

 So that was my attitude, going into this incident.

 Aniette though, a refined petite dove-like soul with bright eyes and bright smile and balmy voice and a waterfall of shining silver hair, wished the man a good evening.
 He didn’t respond.
-She got right up to him eye to eye and said it several times, raising her voice and holding out her hand.
+Now to me, that would be a good reason to leave someone alone.
+But not Aniette; she got right in his personal space, inches away, eye to eye, raising her voice and holding out her hand.
 “Hello.
 HELLO.
 My name is Aniette.
 How are you this evening?
-What is your name?”
+What is YOUR name?”

-Tiger trainer Ms. Sara Houcke, portrayed here in The New York Times, has explained that whenever one of her tigers is not whuffling (= a happy tiger noise), she calmly leaves the tiger in peace and works with her other charges rather than poking at him with a kitchen chair.
+Me, I edged away, thinking about Ms. Sara Houcke.
+At age 22, Ms. Houcke is a tiger trainer (portrayed here in The New York Times).
+She has explained that whenever one of her tigers is not whuffling (= a happy tiger noise), she calmly leaves the tiger in peace and works with her other charges rather than poking at him with a kitchen chair.
 In other words, if the tiger ain’t whuffling, then walk on by.

 And isn’t that what all of us need sometimes?

-Recognition is one thing; a nod of respect, a couple of dollars if someone has a jar and a sign out, dialing 911 like we all do in this town when somebody needs help.
+Recognition is one thing.
+A nod of respect, a couple of dollars if someone has a jar and a sign out, dialing 911 like we all do in this town when somebody needs help.
 But any trauma survivor I ever met, including me — when they are overwhelmed and blocking out people and surroundings, the last thing they want is someone in their face with eye contact and hands out and “Hello, what’s your name?”
-(I keep that in mind around children, too.
-Instead of asking “How old are you?” and other lame questions, I just say hello to the parents first; let the kid experience Mom and Dad’s response and decide whether he feels safe looking at and speaking to me.
-Same with dogs; as Cesar Millan says, the best approach is no approach at all: “No touch, no talk, no eye contact.”)
+That just seemed invasive to me.

 “Oh, it’s Ernest?”
-Aniette asked.
+Aniette went on.
 She reached out to clasp his mittened hand.
 “Well hello, Ernest.
 It’s cold.
 Where are you staying tonight?”

-Well, it must have been the way she went about it.
-She was understated and gentle in simple audacious trust, clearly accustomed to communing with this particular Protectress of hers.
-It drew me in to listen and watch.
-Ernest couldn’t stand on his feet, but he sat right up.
-He held on to her for dear life, then as he toppled over he leaned on my shoulder so the two of us could balance him on his ledge again.
+Ernest sat right up.
+He held on to Aniette for dear life.
+Then he toppled over, grabbing for my shoulder so the two of us could balance him on his ledge again.
 There he burst into prayer too, straightening up with his hands in air, fervently praising God for his two sisters and asking him to protect us both.
 “Because they are women, and you know that women are not like us men.
 They are delicate, and they need protection.”
 He asked God to stay with him and in him and give him power to treat all sisters, and brothers too, with complete respect.
 “Doesn’t matter who they are, where they come from.
 Absolute respect.
 Amen.”

 Then he gave us both a long clear open look.
 “Aniette, I would like to go to detox.
 Will you please help me?
 I’ve got the phone number.”

 Aniette called.
 The EMTs showed up in no time; they picked him up and put him in the ambulance.
-Ernest was on his way.
+Ernest was on his way, rejoicing and praising God.

 I held it to my heart.